Global chatbot market to reach $1.35 billion by the year 2025

 Lego’s chatbot is solving the longest prevalent customer problem, which is to choose the right gift.
 Ralph, the gift bot, provides suggestions and personalised gift recommendations directly to the users via Messenger.

 It will ask the user a few simple questions, like their location, age of the person they are buying the gift for, and the budget.
 Once the user shares the details, they will see product themes and options to choose from.
 The link is automatically added to the cart once they select the product such that they can directly buy it from the LEGO website.

-The LEGO chatbot is available in the UK, US, France, Poland and Germany and has seen a 6X return on their ad spend.
-The bot also helped the company reduce their cost per conversion by a whopping 31% as compared to other conversion-based ads.
+The LEGO chatbot is available in the UK, US, France, Poland, and Germany and has seen a 6X return on their ad spend.
+The bot also helped the company reduce its cost per conversion by a whopping 31% as compared to other conversion-based ads.

 Another e-commerce industry is Titan.
 They launched a chatbot on their online store to improve user engagement & attract millennial shoppers looking for convenient ways of online shopping.